A cash-for-work project in the Kurdistan Region of Iraq.

 Cash for Work The Partnership for Prospects

-As many as five million Syrians have left their country in order to escape the war (as at June 2024).
+As many as six million Syrians have left their country in order to escape the war (as at December 2024).
 Most of them are staying in Turkey, Lebanon and Jordan.
 The arrival of refugees has presented these host countries with enormous challenges.
 There is a shortage of food, water, power and housing, and health facilities cannot cope with the large number of patients.
 But there is also a shortage of job and education opportunities.

 The UNHCR camp for Syrian refugees in the Kurdistan Autonomous Region in Iraq, photo taken in 2014.